GioF71/mpd-compiler-docker/README.md

 Source code on [GitHub](https://github.com/GioF71/mpd-compiler-docker)
 Images on [DockerHub](https://hub.docker.com/r/giof71/mpd-compiler)

+## News

+Due to a mistake, a version with mpd 0.24.4 was never released.
+When I intended to release an image with version 0.24.4, a build with 0.24.3 would be contained in such images instead.
+The issue had reflected itself on the [mpd-alsa-docker](https://github.com/GioF71/mpd-alsa-docker) images as well.
+Now the issue is hopefully fixed with the upgrade to version 0.24.5.
+Apologies for the inconvenience.

 ## Usage

 Compiled binaries are available at the directory `/app/bin`.
 You will find that this directory include two files, `mpd` and `mpd-ups`.